-The University of Maryland, Baltimore (UMB) and Johns Hopkins University (JHU) recently submitted a joint, competitive application to the National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA).
-The CTSA program helps support high quality translational clinical research locally, regionally, and nationally and fosters innovation in research methods, training, and career development.
-From the UMB President, Dr. Jay Perman...
+The University of Maryland, Baltimore (UMB) and Johns Hopkins University (JHU) forge a powerful alliance with the National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA).
+The CTSA program helps support high-quality translational clinical research locally, regionally, and nationally and fosters innovation in research methods, training, and career development.
+From the UMB President, Dr. Jay Perman ...

 Significance for UMB

 With this award, UMB will join other CTSA hubs across the nation in a collaborative effort to build a national CTSA network.
 This national network will allow for the efficient planning and implementation of high-quality, interdisciplinary research; harmonize standards and best practices; enhance translational research training through sharing curricula and online training modules/courses when appropriate; and, provide opportunities for unique, interdisciplinary research training and career development opportunities, both within and outside of the CTSA hub.

 Significance for the Baltimore Community

 The CTSA will provide the vision and structure needed to create a multi-university hub that will make the state of Maryland an exemplary region for discovery in the biomedical sciences.
 We can demonstrate the value of having universities and health systems committed to moving discoveries from ideas to health for the good of the entire community.
 We are grateful to JHU for recognizing the significant opportunity in forging this partnership and inviting us in their application for a third CTSA renewal.
 This is an exciting time as we share expertise and resources for the betterment of our communities.